JoshuaIsaiah24/EcommerceDataAnalysis/README.md

 To get started with these projects, clone this repository and explore the provided SQL scripts.
 Ensure you have a SQL environment set up to run the queries and analyze the results.

+## Visualization

+I  have created a simple yet comprehensive visualization that summarizes the annual sales report for an ecommerce business.

+[See Ecommerce Annual Report] (https://public.tableau.com/views/EcommerceAnnualSalesReport/AnnualReport?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

+The report provides insights into key performance metrics and trends throughout the year.

 # Conclusion

 These projects demonstrate the power of SQL in transforming raw eCommerce data into actionable insights.
 From cleaning and preparing data to in-depth analysis of sales performance and customer behavior, these projects serve as a comprehensive guide to using SQL for eCommerce analysis.